Recycling symbol: History

 Worldwide attention to environmental issues led to the first Earth Day in 1970.
 Container Corporation of America, a large producer of recycled paperboard, sponsored a contest for art and design students at high schools and colleges across the country to raise awareness of environmental issues.
-It was won by Gary Anderson, then a 23-year-old college student at the University of Southern California, whose entry was the image now known as the universal recycling symbol.
-The symbol is not trademarked and is in the public domain.
+The contest, which drew more than 500 submissions, was won by Gary Anderson, whose entry was the image now known as the universal recycling symbol.
+Anderson, then a 23-year-old college student at the University of Southern California, was awarded a $2,500 scholarship.
 The public-domain status of the symbol has been challenged, but this challenge was unsuccessful owing to the wide use of the symbol.
-However, the universal symbol may have been inspired by similar existing at the time recycling symbols, such as one featuring two arrows chasing each other in a circle that Volkswagen stamped in the early 1960s into some automobile parts it remanufactured.
+However, the universal recycling symbol may have been inspired by similar existing symbols at the time, such as one featuring two arrows chasing each other in a circle that Volkswagen stamped in the early 1960s into some automobile parts it remanufactured.